We use cookies to understand how you use our site and to improve your experience.

 The Zacks Rank is a proprietary stock-rating model that uses trends in earnings estimate revisions and earnings-per-share (EPS) surprises to classify stocks into five groups: #1 (Strong Buy), #2 (Buy), #3 (Hold), #4 (Sell) and #5 (Strong Sell).
 The Zacks Rank is calculated through four primary factors related to earnings estimates: analysts' consensus on earnings estimate revisions, the magnitude of revision change, the upside potential and estimate surprise (or the degree in which earnings per share deviated from the previous quarter).

-For this list, only companies trading on the New York Stock Exchange or NASDAQ with a dividend yield of 4 to 6% were included.
+For this list, only companies trading on the New York Stock Exchange or NASDAQ with a dividend yield of nearly 4% or higher were included.
 We also only evaluated stock with a low debt-to-equity ratio, as well as a conservative payout ratio and dividend growth.
 Only stocks with a Zacks Rank #3 (Hold) or higher were considered.
-All information is current as of market open, June 18, 2026.
+All information is current as of market open, July 9, 2026.

 Guide to Best Dividend Stocks